apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 </table>

 Use the RunInference API with your Apache Beam pipelines to run inference with machine learning (ML) models.
-The RunInference API lets you create transforms optimized for machine learning inferences.
+The RunInference API is a `PTransform` optimized for machine learning inferences.

 You can create multiple types of transforms using the RunInference API: the API takes multiple types of setup parameters from model handlers, and the parameter type determines the model implementation.